open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 }
 ```

-The example `SpanNameExtractor` implementation simply takes a fitting value provided by the request
+The example `SpanNameExtractor` implementation takes a fitting value provided by the request
 type and uses it as a span name.
-It is worth noting that `SpanNameExtractor` is
+Notice that `SpanNameExtractor` is
-a `@FunctionalInterface` and instead of implementing it as a separate class you could just
+a `@FunctionalInterface`: instead of implementing it as a separate class you can just
 pass `Request::getOperationName` to the `builder()` method.

 ### Add attributes to span and metric data with the `AttributesExtractor`